RobotronicsClubIITMandi/RobotronicsClubWebsite/README.md

 # RobotronicsClubWebsite

-The official website for robotronics club
+The official website for robotronics club, IIT Mandi.

-To be updated with **how to start the server** and adding config file.

-There is an issue to do this, if interested try it!
+This project works upon Node.js with EJS as templating language.

+## Want to contribute?
+**To get started working upon open [Contributors.md](contributors.md) file**